-Marvel is hitting the silver screen in a big way over the next few months with major shows like WandaVision, The Falcon and the Winter Soldier and Loki arriving on Disney+ in the near future.
-These will be the first shows to really follow up the devastating events of Avengers: Endgame after Spider-Man: Homecoming, and will deal with the world-changing conclusion to the Avengers saga.
+Marvel is hitting the silver screen in a big way over the next few months with major shows like WandaVision, The Falcon and the Winter Soldier and Loki arriving on Disney+ in early 2021.
+These will be the first shows to really follow up the devastating events of Avengers: Endgame, and will deal with the world-changing conclusion to the modern MCU saga.

-While Marvel has played its cards close to its chest when it comes to its upcoming TV slate, we do know a whole bunch about WandaVision, The Falcon and The Winter Soldier and Loki thanks to early trailers and leaks.
+Now that Marvel has revealed its upcoming slate, we know a whole lot more baout WandaVision, The Falcon and The Winter Soldier, Loki and every other upcoming Marvel TV show.
 Here’s everything we know so far.

 WandaVision will focus on Wanda’s mental health